Albuquerque Dog Bite Lawyers

 It is also important to report the dog bite to the appropriate Albuquerque authorities.
 Helpful information on this step can be found here on the city of Albuquerque’s website.
 Reporting the incident to the proper authorities can also help you discover if the dog has bitten someone before or otherwise displayed aggressive behaviors.

-4. Contact an Albuquerque Dog Bite Attorney
+4. Contact an Albuquerque Dog Bite Lawyer

 One of the most important steps, if not the most important step, after being bitten by a dog will be to contact an experienced Albuquerque dog bite lawyer.
 You should contact an attorney as soon as possible to help explore your options.
 Your attorney may also be able to help you accurately value your case and determine your best course of action moving forward.